openshift/windows-machine-config-operator/README.md

   nodes. **Upgrade and Node removal functionality will not function properly until this step is complete.**

 ### Configuring BYOH (Bring Your Own Host) Windows instances
-WARNING: This is not a fully developed feature.
-Use at your own risk.

 ### Instance Pre-requisites
 Any Windows instances that are to be attached to the cluster as a node must fulfill these [pre-requisites](docs/byoh-instance-pre-requisites.md).